-Supervisor Ordered An Employee Who Got Bit By The Boss' Dog To Finish His Shift Instead Of Going To The Hospital
+Supervisor Ordered An Employee Who Got Bitten By The Boss's Dog To Finish His Shift Instead Of Going To The Hospital

-The dog was outside OP's cubicle and it suddenly bit OP's leg with no provocation
+The dog was outside OP's cubicle and suddenly bit OP's leg with no provocation

-OP yelled and his coworkers gathered around him.
-During the commotion, OP's boss finally leashed his dog but the damage has been done.
+OP yelled, and his coworkers gathered around him.
+During the commotion, OP's boss finally leashed his dog, but the damage had been done.

-OP's boss blamed him for everything and when OP expressed his intention to go to the hospital, his supervisor told him to finish his shift but they backed down when OP threatened to sue.
+OP's boss blamed him for everything, and when OP expressed his intention to go to the hospital, his supervisor told him to finish his shift; however, they backed down when OP threatened to sue.

 This is not a simple issue that management can cover up with a pizza party